 - Has served in lieu of a visa for

 card under the Geneva Conventions

-The future of authentication at DoD
+The future of US military ID

 DoD Chief Information Officer Terry Halvorsen declared in June 2016 that there is a plan to phase out the military CAC over the next two years for network authentication.